top of page

 General Assembly and Consilium

-Representatives from all EAC member organisations and invited observers are invited to join us for the General Assembly.
+Representatives from all EAC member organisations and invited observers are welcome to join us for the General Assembly.
+Papers for the General Assembly are sent to members via email.

 The EAC 2025 venue will be the Artus Court situated opposite the famous Neptune fountain and nicknamed the parlour of historical Gdańsk.
 The works of arts or their replicas accumulated here refer to legends and myths of the ancient times and the Middle Ages.
 Here you will see the largest tiled stove of Europe; being 10.64 metres high it is lined with 530 richly adorned tiles.